foundersandcoders/ws-tdd-node-server/README.md

   })
 })
 ```
-Here, shot.inject method is given three arguments (1. the router, 2. the fake request object, and a callback function with the response).
-We've already required in the router, so here we're saying we want to make a **get** request to the home route (**'/'**), and check the **status code** of the response in the form of *res.statusCode*.

 We're using tape's t.equal method which takes an initial argument, a comparison argument, and a string containing a message that should describe the test, and t.equal will only succeed if the two arguments are equal.